Table of Contents

 - Command Line Interface

-Syslog Reports use Regular Expressions to parse Syslog Entries, extract values, validate subject and target accounts in Active Directory (when applicable), then finally filter entries using Syslog Filters.
+Syslog Reports optionally use Regular Expressions to parse Syslog Entries, extract values, validate subject and target accounts in Active Directory (when applicable), then finally filter entries using Syslog Filters.
 This report is supported on all locales.

-How to create an Syslog Report
+How to create a Syslog Report

 - From the Menu Bar select File | New.
 The Create New Object View displays.